K-Mile Air

 K-Mile Asia is a Thai-registered express cargo and passenger airline based at Suvarnabhumi Airport.
 It was established in 2004 and began operations in 2006.

 K-Mile Asia's business model focuses on the needs of air express, courier and postal companies who require customized charter cargo transportation.
 It provides both scheduled and charter cargo flights to South East Asia and other routes within the region.
 In addition to its scheduled operation, the airline offers charter flights across its network serving Thailand, Vietnam, Cambodia, Hong Kong, Indonesia, Singapore, and Bangladesh.

-K-Mile Asia's current fleet comprises three Boeing 737-400F, two Boeing 737-800F and one Boeing 767-300F to cater to the growing intra-Asia airfreight.
+K-Mile Asia's current fleet comprises two Boeing 737-400F, two Boeing 737-800F and two Boeing 767-300F to cater to the growing intra-Asia airfreight.

 Farnair Switzerland acquired a 45% share in K-Mile on 12 March 2014.
 After ASL Aviation Holdings acquired Farnair and K-Mile in December 2014, K-Mile became a joint venture airline with a 45% stake.